Version of Version 5 Nov 2024

-We presently have 38 photos taken at the school for its opening in 1911 up to 1944.
+We presently have over 40 photos taken at the school for its opening in 1911 up to 1946.
 When I started this project, I would not have believed that so many photos would appear.
 Thanks to the many people who have made all these available for the rest of us to enjoy.

 1916, Form 2A.
 The earliest photo we have is thanks to the Cannon family -- children of Mrs. Dorothy Cannon who taught Latin at the school in the 1950's and '60's.
 A Patricroft girl, she started as a pupil at the school in 1915, and that's her, dressed in white, with long pigtails, at the left end of the second row.
 She went on to get a 1st Class Honours degree at Manchester University in 1925.
 She was a very remarkable lady, many of us being greatly indebted to her..
 The teacher is Miss West.